The comfortable familiarity dilemma

 “The more familiar things feel, the harder it is to change.”

-Once product teams get too comfortable, they develop tunnel vision and stop questioning the basics of the product, the users and the market.
-They start looking for information that backs up what they already believe about the system and ignore anything that challenges it.
-That’s how teams end up holding on to old features or directions, even when the data is telling them to take a different path.
+When product teams get too comfortable, there’s a risk of developing tunnel vision and slowly stopping questioning the basics of the product, the users, and the market.
+It’s easy to start favouring information that supports existing beliefs and overlook signals that challenge them.
+That’s often how teams end up holding on to features or directions longer than they should, even when the data points elsewhere.

 In the last couple of years, AI has challenged the limits of what’s possible with software and pushed product teams out of their comfort zone.
-That’s what big shifts in technology do, they expose teams that got too comfortable.
 Nothing shows this better than Google letting one of its most creative and talented employees walk away, only to realise later how valuable he really was.
 Noam Shazeer was one of the lead authors of the research paper “Attention is all you need,” which inspired OpenAI to create ChatGPT.
 He even went a step further and built his own chatbot named “Meena” before ChatGPT existed, but Google considered it too risky for their brand and refused to release it.
 Frustrated, Shazeer left the company in 2021.
 Just a year later, ChatGPT was released and Google panicked.
 When Larry and Sergey realised how comfortable their product leaders had become with their systems and how valuable Shazeer really was, they paid $2.7 billion to bring him back.
 From that point on, Google Labs has been releasing experimental prototypes one after another to test new ideas quickly, see what sticks with users, and avoid falling back into the same comfort zone that slowed them down with products like search.

 The only way around comfortable familiarity is to keep questioning limits and experimenting in the open, releasing prototypes one after another.
 Google and Sky taught me that the path forward is to test ideas quickly, take more risks and treat comfort as the real danger.